-Having your front door painted your favourite colour is an easy way to add cheer to your life.
-Teal is a beautiful and uncommon colour to consider.
+Having your front door painted your favorite color is an easy way to add cheer to your life.
+Teal is a beautiful and uncommon color to consider.
 Against an all-white interior, a painted door acts as a mini-feature wall and natural focal point.

 36. White door with painted walls

-Reverse the coloured door concept.
+Reverse the colored door concept.
 Keep your door white and paint your home exterior an appealing shade instead.
 A simple, clean white door with metallic fixtures can catch attention, as well.